Maryvale, Queensland (Southern Downs Region): Education

 Maryvale State School is a government primary (Prep-6) school for boys and girls at 81 Taylor Street (28.0674°S 152.2420°E).
 In 2018, the school had an enrolment of 14 students with 2 teachers (1 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).

-There is no secondary school in Maryvale.
-The nearest secondary schools are Allora State School (to Year 10) in Allora to the west and Warwick State High School in Warwick to the south-west.
+There are no secondary schools in Maryvale.
+The nearest government secondary schools are Allora State School (to Year 10) in Allora to the west and Warwick State High School in Warwick to the south-west.

+There are also non-government schools in Allora and Warwick.

 Amenities

 There are a number of parks in the locality, including: